cbarajas99/Space-Invaders/README.md

 # Space-Invaders
-A simple version of Space Invaders using
+A simple version of Space Invaders using Python 2.